odoo/documentation/accounting/payables/pay/check.rst

 .. demo:action:: account.action_account_payments

-	Try paying a supplier bill with a check
+	Try paying a vendor invoice with a check

 .. _PrintChecks: